Skip to main content

 Biography

 My first degree was in Linguistics from Tokyo Woman’s Christian University, and I completed my MA and PhD in Applied Linguistics at the University of East Anglia.
-Before joining Durham University in 2021, I worked as a teaching associate in Japanese at the School of East Asian Studies at the University of Sheffield.
+Before joining Durham University in 2021, I worked as a teaching associate in Japanese at the School of East Asian Studies at the University of Sheffield (2020), and as a postdoctoral research associate at the School of Education, Communication and Language Sciences at Newcastle University (2021).

-My research focuses on the interconnection between sociolinguistics and health communication, with a specific focus on Japanese public health and clinical discourses.
-I explore critical issues such as discourses on autism spectrum disorder and learning disabilities, mental health social work, clinical empathy, person-centred communication in health and social care, and public health messaging, working across Japan and the UK.
-My approach is grounded in discourse analysis, pragmatics, ethnography and qualitative methodologies using data analysis software and explores the cultural dimensions of health communication.
-I have collaborated with health professionals and social workers to promote health inclusivity and accessibility in both countries.
+My research focuses on the interconnection between applied linguistics and health communication, with a specific focus on clinical discourses.
+I explore discourses on autism spectrum disorder and learning disabilities, mental health social work, clinical empathy, person-centred communication in medical and healthcare settings, and public health messaging, working across Japan and the UK.
+My work is grounded in discourse analysis, pragmatics and ethnography, using qualitative methodologies and data analysis software to explore the cultural dimensions of health communication in Japan and the UK.
+I have collaborated with health professionals and social workers to enhance inclusivity and accessibility in healthcare settings.

 Research interests